bkrabach/recipe-executor/ai_context/generated/recipe_executor_code_files.md

 class RecipeStep(BaseModel):
-    """
-    A single step in a recipe.
+    """A single step in a recipe.

     Attributes:
         type (str): The type of the recipe step.